thrackle-io/rules-engine/docs/src/src/client/token/ERC721/upgradeable/ProtocolERC721U.sol/contract.ProtocolERC721U.md

 ```

 ### initialize

+This function should be called in an "atomic" deploy script when deploying an ERC721Upgradeable contract.
+"Front Running" is possible if this function is called individually after the ERC721Upgradeable proxy is deployed.
+It is critical to ensure your deploy process mitigates this risk.

 *Initializer sets the name, symbol and base URI of NFT along with the App Manager and Handler Address*